Asta2740/Gebly4in/README.md

 # Gebly4in Website
 Web scrapper module

+## About

+## technical requirments
+- Computer ( windows / mac )
+- OS ( linux / windows )
+- hosting can be done to Odoo SH, Saas, or keep it on your server.

 ## Introduction
  Here is an overview about the module folders and the purpose of each one;
  -  **Custom** {Adding your custom Add-ons(modules)}